dirac-institute/photoz_template_learning/README.md

 7. <code>photoz_analysis.ipynb</code> - this notebook loads all of the BPZ photo-z results, and makes plots/computes stats to analyze them.

 Note all of the dependencies can be installed via <code>pip install --user --requirement requirements.txt</code>.
+Python version is 3.7.3, except BPZ, which was run in version 2.7.17.
 Jupyter notebooks can be opened via running <code>jupyter lab</code> in the root directory, and then double clicking on notebooks in the sidebar.